 P2587.51

 The UL-Sync capable AP should use an NDP CTS frame as a sync frame.
-The AP may cause any NAV-setting frame as sync frame provided that the frame solicits a Data frame as an immediate response from the receiving STA (e.g., a reverse direction grant).
+The AP may use any NAV-setting frame as a sync frame provided that the frame solicits a Data frame as an immediate response from the receiving STA (e.g., a reverse direction grant).

 When a STA receives an NDP CTS frame with the RA/Partial BSSID field equal to the S1G partial AID of the STA from the UL-Sync capable AP with which the STA is associated, the STA shall transmit a Data frame to the AP a SIFS after the reception of the NDP CTS frame if the STA has a Data frame to transmit to the AP and has requested the AP for a sync frame transmission.
 When a STA receives an NDP CTS frame with the RA/Partial BSSID field not equal to the S1G partial AID of the STA, the STA shall follow the NAV setting rules defined in 10.3.2.4 (Setting and resetting the NAV).

-After transmitting the NDP CTS frame, the AP shall wait for an AckTimeout interval (as defined in 10.3.2.11 (Acknowledgment procedure)), starting at the PHY-TXEND.confirm primitive.
+After transmitting the sync frame, the AP shall wait for an AckTimeout interval (as defined in 10.3.2.11 (Acknowledgment procedure)), starting at the PHY-TXEND.confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the AP may transmit a CF End frame or an NDP CF-End frame to reset the NAV provided that the remaining duration is long enough to transmit this frame.

 References: